woshifan1989/GTable/readme.md

 }
 ```

-Before the function, you must assign array for options.data
+Before doInit, you must assign array for options.data

 'tableOptoins' is a data repository, it can manager you data, so you can redraw your table by it easily.